 Summary

-Read the full fact sheet- Some mental illnesses are associated with an increased risk of suicide.
+Read the full fact sheet- Some mental health conditions are associated with an increased risk of suicide.

 - Experiencing risk factors doesn’t necessarily mean a person will think about or attempt to take their own life.